 - Independent Colleges of Washington - including Gonzaga University, Heritage University, Pacific Lutheran University, Saint Martin's University, Seattle Pacific University, Seattle University, University of Puget Sound, Walla Walla University, Whitman College, Whitworth University

 Students take various paths to a certificate, associate degree, bachelor's degree, or advanced degree.
 A large percentage of those who enter a four-year institution as freshmen graduate from that institution.
 Others may enroll at one four-year institution and then transfer to another.
 And still others start at a community college and transfer to a baccalaureate institution.
 Visit our Transfers page for more information.

 To earn an associate degree at a community or technical college, a student must complete 90 quarter or 60 semester credits.
 By design, this is the same number of credits needed to complete the first two years of a bachelor's degree program.

 - Additional credits required for an associate degree usually focus on a specific area of emphasis.
-Several associate transfer degrees prepare students to transfer to specific bachelor's degree programs at four-year colleges and universities.
+Associate transfer degrees prepare students to transfer to specific bachelor's degree programs at four-year colleges and universities.

-- Students seeking a bachelor's degree also are expected to complete some major-specific preparatory courses in the first two years.
-Some programs such as engineering require a comparatively large number of major-specific preparatory courses.
-Others, such as history, require fewer.
+- Students seeking a bachelor's degree are expected to complete major-specific preparatory courses in the first two years.
+Some programs, such as engineering, require more major-specific preparatory courses while others, such as history, require fewer.